sonnxnew0612/MeloNX-Custom-Build/README.md

 ## License

-This software is licensed under the terms of the [MIT license](LICENSE.txt).
+This software is licensed under the terms of the [MeloNX license (Based on MIT License)](LICENSE.txt).
 This project makes use of code authored by the libvpx project, licensed under BSD and the ffmpeg project, licensed under LGPLv3.
 See [LICENSE.txt](LICENSE.txt) and [THIRDPARTY.md](distribution/legal/THIRDPARTY.md) for more details.